Lego Bricktales: Reception

+The PC and Meta Quest versions of Lego Bricktales received "generally favorable" reviews, according to review aggregator website Metacritic, and the other platforms received "mixed or average" reviews.

 IGN gave the game a 7 out of 10, saying "Building brick structures feels almost as good on the screen as it does in real life but frustrated by limited camera controls or an obscure objective."
 GameSpot gave the game an 8 out of 10, saying "Lego Bricktales functions like a STEM toy, teaching some basic engineering principles in a fun and engaging way, just like actual Lego bricks."
 Eurogamer's Tom Phillips gave the game a 3/5 and stated "It's a simple adventure game with a fun creative mode."
 Nintendo World Report gave the game a 7 out of 10, saying "Bricktales's focus on creativity and puzzle solving makes it feel more grounded than the fantastical Lego Star Wars and Marvel games."

+Mitch Vogel for Nintendo Life gave the game a six out of ten star rating and commented, "Lego Bricktales isn’t perfect, but it offers up a refreshingly unique experience relative to the litany of action platformers based on licensed IP we’ve been getting for nearly two decades now.
+We sincerely appreciated the focus on low-stress building puzzles that encourage and reward creative solutions.
+It's the kind of game that you just take at your own pace and lose yourself for a bit to the relaxing tunes and simple act of building.
+It's a shame, then, that awkward controls hamper your creativity and hold it back from greatness.
+Couple that with performance issues on Switch, and we'd recommend playing on PC if you can.
+Still, Bricktales is the closest thing in years that a Lego video game has gotten to the actual feeling of playing with Lego, and those of you who appreciate the famous toy will find something to love here."